SystemJargon/infosec_1/README.md

-# cve-mitigation-fix
-Repo to document CVE mitigations and fixes.
+A repoistory to document CVE mitigations and fixes.